Sir Cleges

-Sir Cleges is a medieval English verse chivalric romance written in tail-rhyme stanzas in the late fourteenth or early fifteenth century.
+Sir Cleges is a medieval English verse chivalric romance written in tail-rhyme stanzas in the late 14th or early 15th century.
 It is clearly a minstrel tale, praising giving gifts to minstrels, and punishing the servants who might make it impossible for a minstrel in a noble household.
 Corrupt officials are central to it.

 Synopsis

 Sir Cleges became poor through his generosity.
 He prayed that God would spare him and his wife and children.
 He finds cherries ripening in his yard although it is Christmas, and sets out to bring them to Uther Pendragon in hopes of a reward.
 To admit him, the porter, the usher, and the steward all demand a third part of his reward.
 The king appreciates the cherries.
 Sir Cleges demands twelve blows as his reward and explains about the servants.
 Uther has him give them each four blows and then gives him a castle and many other gifts so that he and his family can live in comfort.